Recognize student artwork through the PTA Reflections Art Program.

 - Preparing cards or letters of congratulations to send to student participants

 - Writing thank-you notes to those involved in your program including judges, teachers, volunteers and sponsors

 - Sending student entries selected to represent your PTA to your local council/district PTA by their local due date for the next level of judging

 - Returning entries to students whose artwork was not selected for the next level of judging

-- Publicizing the new Reflections theme soon after it’s announced in May at the annual California State PTA convention
+- Publicizing the new Reflections theme soon after it’s announced at the annual California State PTA convention

 - Publicizing any Reflections awards given to local students at other levels of judging